dgagul/BINF4241-group38/Assignment4/src/README.md

 - We followed the rules of the assignment sheet.
 - in the menu the user always gives input by typing an integer
 - in some special functions like set timer the user can type in the number of seconds he want.
 - unfortunately we didn't manage the cleaning robot in time.
+To avoid the program to crash we decided to delete it.

 The class Diagram: